Top 5 Features of Modern Mountain Design

 It's about letting the natural materials be what they are.
 The perception is that a mountain house has to be like a lodge but the opposite is to find simplicity by pairing things in their humbler forms.Laurie March, design coordinator

-Modern mountain architecture, like it’s fore bearers, will typically incorporate local materials like native cut timber and locally quarried stone left in their natural states, in it's finishes.
+Modern mountain architecture, like its more traditional forebearers, typically incorporates local materials like native cut timber and locally quarried stone left in their natural states in its finishes.

-At Blog Cabin 2015, Douglas fir and oak is left untreated to bring out it’s natural characteristics and beauty.
+At Blog Cabin 2015, Douglas fir and oak was left untreated to bring out its natural characteristics and beauty.
 Exposed steel hardware holding up the trusses on the main level and concrete walls and floors on the lower level of the structure all lend a utilitarian aspect to the home.
-“In modern architecture the tradespersons work shows through,” says Laurie.
+"In modern architecture the tradespersons work shows through," says Laurie.